 In this Yoast SEO tutorial, I will guide you through the simple process of installing and setting up WordPress SEO by Yoast plugin.

 I often get asked what’s the best and recommended settings for Yoast.
 This is the exact process and configuration settings I use on every single website I create.
 So, if you are ready, let’s dive in.

 Yoast SEO is a free WordPress plugin created by Joost De Valk that helps you optimize your website for search engines without writing a single line of code.

-The plugin has 3+ million active installs, five star ratings and handles everything from generating your site’s meta data, XML Sitemap, breadcrumbs to managing redirections.
+The plugin has 5+ million installs, five star ratings and handles everything from generating your site’s metadata, XML Sitemap, breadcrumbs to managing redirections.

 In short, Yoast makes SEO simple and easy for everyone.

 It not only helps you optimize your site for Search Engines like Google, it also helps you improve the quality of your site’s content.

 Yoast SEO is a complete solution.
 And without Yoast SEO, you will have to install more than a dozen plugins to fully optimize your site for Search Engines.

 Installing Yoast SEO plugin

 Installing the plugin is a super easy process and doesn’t take more than a minute.